The Wolfson Bioimaging Facility supports state-of-the-art multiphoton imaging with its multi-laser Leica MP/CLSM system.

 Multiphoton (MP) microscopy allows imaging deeper within tissues and organisms than our other fluorescence techniques.
-MP uses longer wavelength light – which penetrates tissue more readily – to excite fluorophores that are excited at lower wavelengths in single photon techniques such as CLSM.
+MP uses two longer wavelength/lower energy photons – which penetrates tissue more readily – to excite fluorophores that are excited at lower wavelengths in single photon techniques such as CLSM.

 Excitation requires two photons to be absorbed by the sample almost instantaneously and as power densities are only high enough for this to happen in the focal plane, multiphoton excitation provides inherent optical sectioning.